kimani141690/Distrubuted-Systems-Load-balancing/README.md

 *   Implement a more sophisticated load balancing algorithm, such as weighted consistent hashing or least connections.
 *   Add support for session persistence to ensure that requests from the same client are routed to the same server.
 *   Integrate with a service discovery mechanism to automatically discover and manage server replicas.

-Please refer to the code documentation and comments for more details on the implementation.